costaluu/Projeto-forum-ESS/front-end/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.1.

-## UI Framework
+## UI FrameWork Used

-This project uses [PrimeNG](https://www.primefaces.org/primeng), please read all documentation before start
+This project uses [NG-ZORRO](https://ng.ant.design/docs/introduce/en) as FrameWork UI please read all docs before start.

-## Prettier
+## UI FrameWork Used

-Don't forget to install prettier in your VSCode.
+Install prettier on your project

 ## Development server